-This article is contributed to FHR’s website through Elizabeth M., member at Fairwinds Clubhouse in Falmouth, Massachusetts.
+This article is contributed to FHR’s website through Elizabeth Martins, member at Fairwinds Clubhouse in Falmouth, Massachusetts.

 Please note that all names in this article have been changed to protect privacy.

 “I would describe my depression as someone beating you up until you’re unconscious and pushes you down the stairs.
 You can barely breathe because the pain is unbearable.
 As if that is not enough, you are thrown off a mountain and you become paralyzed when you hit the ground.
 My depression was worse than all that combined.”